-Q. How long will it take for my property for proper structure and carpet drying?
+Q. How long will my property need proper structure and carpet drying?

-The drying process depends on several factors, including location, duration, water source, the types of building materials, the weather conditions, and how quickly emergency services begin.
-Timetable depends on many scenarios such as carpet, underlay, subfloor, skirting boards, walls, and structure.
-We use moisture meters to find and monitor the moisture in the walls etc., to ensure satisfactory drying.
-Auckland Steam ‘n’ Dry has a minimum of 3-day hire, including installation.
+Furthermore, the drying process depends on several factors, including location, duration, water source, the types of building materials, weather conditions, and how quickly emergency services begin.
+Even though the timetable depends on many scenarios, including carpet, underlay, subfloor, skirting boards, walls, and structure.
+We use moisture meters to find and monitor the moisture in the walls to ensure satisfactory drying.
+Auckland Steam n Dry has a minimum of 3-day hire, including installation.
 The general rule of the timetable is:

 Three days – Carpet only

 Five days – Subflooring, walls, underlay, and carpet (in most cases)

 Seven days – For significantly affected structure or double stuck installations

 Q. How much does water damage restoration cost?